The Impact of Homelessness on Education

 VOA-GNY is committed to providing the educational resources and support families need to help break the inter-generational cycle of poverty and create a better future for their children.

-By Noelle Withers, AVP, NYC Housing Services.
+By Noelle Withers, Associate Vice President, New York City Housing and Homeless Services.
 Learn more about how we meet the housing needs of vulnerable New Yorkers and Operation Backpack®.